IsikcanYilmaz/stm32L053_disco_eink_display/README.md

 UPDATE:
 Got more versed on the ST platform.
 The data transfer now uses DMA and is now way faster.
 Usage goes like so: load the fw, you'll see the red LED blink.
 Open up eink_thing_client.py, browse for a picture, adjust using the slider, hit transfer.
 Once the transfer completes, your picture should appear on the eink screen.

+ugh I cant even look at this repo anymore. its from a time when i didnt know shit about shit.